taih304/Linux-Shell/Platforms interaction/Windows/Windows Subsystem for Linux.md

 * Set WSL2 as default: ``wsl --set-default-version 2``
 * List all installed Linux OS app: ``wsl -l`` and ``wsl -l -v``

+### Running GUI

+To run a program with GUI on Linux OS app, like gedit, xeyes,...
+X11 XLaunch has to be installed then run that program on MobaXterm.

+After intalling XLaunch successfully, go to MobaXterm then connect to the Linux OS appp then run the GUI app like ``gedit``.

+If running the command for those GUI program on the Linux OS app, like ``xeyes``, there will be error: ``Error: Can't open display:``